New Pedagogies for Deep Learning

 from Stayner Collegiate Institute's 'Innovation and Creation' Day.

-, is one of the cluster leads for NPDL in Canada.
+, is the cluster lead for NPDL in Canada.

 Our focus is on students developing Deep Learning competencies – Character, Citizenship, Collaboration, Communication, Creativity and Critical Thinking.